AppGharage/Curriculum/docs/core/README.md

 ## Version Control
 ::: tip
-Learn to Use a Version control system such as **Git** to keep track of changes in your projects
+Learn to Use a Version Control System such as **Git**  which keeps track of changes in your projects and makes collaborating with other developers to work on the same project a breeze.
 :::
 * Resources:
     - [Sample](/#)